vivishno/azure-triggers-acr/readMe.md

 </p>

 #### To Allow Azure to trigger a GitHub Workflow
- We also need GH PAT token with `repo` access so that we can trigger a GH workflow when the training is completed on Azure Machine Learning.
+ We also need GH PAT token with `repo` access so that we can trigger a GH workflow when there is a new image on Azure Container Registry.

  <p align="center">
   <img src="docs/images/pat_scope.PNG" alt="GitHub Template repository" width="700"/>